Mismiles/project-clinical-calculator/README.md

 - The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)

 ### Media
-- The photos used in this site were obtained from ...
+- PDF from this document was taken from a local hospital guidline, obtained from the whittington health intranet page

 ### Acknowledgements
 - My colleague and consultant antimicrobial pharamcist Ai-Nee Lim who was pivotal in the design of the vancomycin antimicrobial guideline.
 - My colleague Dr Nitzan Lindenberg who took his time to aid in the initiation step of building this tool and providing contructive feedback throughout.
+- My colleagues Anja Ritchter, Patricia McCormick, Chandni Kanderia,